 This is 100% online course, therefore all instruction will be virtual.
-I will post the information you need for each chapter we cover via powerpoints, lecture outlines, chapter discussions, written assignments, quizzes, mid-term and a final exam.
+I will post the information you need for each chapter we cover via powerpoints, (some of the power points are narrated) I'm working on getting the all in that format, lecture outlines, chapter discussions, written assignments, quizzes, mid-term and a final exam.